Pitot-Aided Attitude and Air Velocity Estimation with Almost Global Asymptotic Stability Guarantees: CONCLUSION

 \section{CONCLUSION}

 In this work, we developed a cascade observer for Pitot-aided estimation, combining a continuous-discrete Riccati observer for air velocity and gravity-direction dynamics with a nonlinear observer on $\mathrm{SO}(3)$ for full attitude estimation.
 Theoretical analysis (Lemma~\ref{Lemma1} and Theorem~\ref{Theorem1}) established almost-global asymptotic convergence of the interconnected error dynamics under persistently exciting motion, and experimental validation with flight data from a fixed-wing VTOL UAV confirmed convergence of both air velocity and attitude estimation errors.
 Incorporating a zero-sideslip constraint, consistent with coordinated-flight aerodynamics, was shown to enhance overall estimation performance.
-The current formulation assumes bounded, slowly time-varying wind and does not explicitly estimate sensor biases; extending the framework to jointly estimate wind components and inertial sensor biases constitutes a natural direction for future work.
+While the proposed observer demonstrated robustness on real flight data collected in a windy environment, the theoretical analysis assumes bounded, slowly time-varying wind and does not explicitly estimate sensor biases; extending the framework to jointly estimate wind components and inertial sensor biases constitutes a natural direction for future work.